AsparuhT/Weather-App/README.md

 ## Key Components
 The application has two key components.
 One to handle the user input and one to display the results.
 There are a few supplementary components too.
 The code of each component is very well commented.

 - **Header**: This component is where the search bar is.
 It handles the user input.
 Any action or event in the app are triggered though it.
+The data flow, follows this path:
+   1. The user types in a location.
+   2. He can press Enter and search for it.
+The Enter keypress will trigger  fetch call to the Open Weather API and will return data with the resuls that will be displayed in the Main component.
+If there input is invalid, no data will be rendred in the Main component and the user will see a warning.
+   3. If the user does not hit Enter, the auto-complete will trigger after 1 second of no-typinng and will make fetch call that will return a list with suggested locations, or will show 'No matches' notice if there are no matches found.
+   4. If the auto-complete suggest locations, the user can click on one of them and a fetch call will be made to the Open Weather API.
+It will return data with the resuls that will be displayed in the Main component
 - **Main**: This component is where the weather data is displayed at.
+By default there is no data there and will populate only when there is a successful API call to the Open Weather API.

 # Testing